 Product positioning is cross-departmental.
-It’s relevant to departments like marketing, sales, product research and development, and even customer service.
+It’s relevant to departments like marketing, sales, product management, product development, and even customer service.

-Accordingly, it’s a good idea to get feedback from multiple teams when figuring out what makes your product unique, how your customers see the world, and whether or not your product positioning strategy is actually working as intended.
+Accordingly, it’s a good idea to get feedback from multiple teams when figuring out what makes your product unique, the benefits of your product, how your customers see the world, what types of product positioning strategies work best, and whether or not your current strategy is actually working as intended.

 When all of your teams can rally around a product mission, you can have confidence that your product strategy is aligned to support one overarching goal.